twolfson/karma-electron/README.md

     - loadScriptsViaRequire `Boolean` - Load scripts via `require` instead of `<script src=`
         - This sets `__filename`, `__dirname`, and `module` to match the script instead of Karma's `context.html`
         - By default, this is `false` and we directly load the original scripts content
-    - __injectionVariable: `String` - Internal implementation detail; this is a variable that will be exposed on `window` when running in bi-directional mode which will prevent Karma from re-evaluating the injection script on each run.
-Defaults to `__ELECTRON_INJECTED__`.

 **Example:**